lucivpav/InLocCIIRC_dataset/README.md

 ## Build query poses
 1. Adjust the Space name

+## Build file lists
+1. Note the comment on the second line

 ## TODO
 * the mesh should be in .obj format -> update the README and code. why .obj? to preserve high quality RGB triangulated model